Decorating & Design

 If you’re worried about beige cabinets feeling boring, take cues from this country kitchen designed by 31 Westgate.
 Botanical wallpaper and green subway tile energize the neutral kitchen cabinets.

-For the kitchen in this vibrant condo — the room that spurred the homeowners’ to hire designer Cori Halpern — Cori created a dream kitchen.
+For the kitchen in this vibrant condo — the room that spurred the homeowners to hire designer Cori Halpern — Cori created a dream space.
 “I always knew I wanted to do a two-tone teal kitchen in here,” says Cori.
-“We’re all redheads and we tend to gravitate toward similar hues.
-The Farrow & Ball–inspired palette suits them; they look good in the space.”

 “Olive green is the signature colour for my brand, and I’m always dressed in olive,” says designer Tiffany Leigh of this kitchen she designed in Benjamin Moore’s Crownsville Gray (HC-106).